jordenc/com.onkyo/README.md

 Use at your own risk, I accept no responsibility for any damages caused by using this script.

 # Changelog
+**Version 1.0.7**
+- Better error handling when cmdclient is undefined

 **Version 1.0.6**
 - Better error handling